 So, what do we mean when we associate a greedy behavior with our Maine Coons?
 What we are talking about is whether your cat eats anything and everything that it can – not because it needs it, just because it wants it!
 If this is the case, you could be excused for thinking this is related to the cat being greedy.

 If the truth is to be told, no breed of cat is particularly more greedy than the other and they all act broadly the same around food.
 If there is a problem, it is usually caused by the owner providing too much food (or too little), too frequently (or not frequent enough) and not ensuring that they get enough exercise (yes, you do have a part in this!)

 Maine Coons are not always hungry.
 Sometimes you may question this, as they sit there staring at you in the kitchen whilst you make yours.

 But, they are probably just interested in what you’re doing.
 You see, Maine Coons are highly inquisitive creatures and they demand to know exactly what you’re up to at all times.
 Don’t even think about going to the bathroom without their knowledge!

 Given a typical life, where they are fed regularly and given them the amount of time outside as they need, they will be quite content.

 However, there may be occasions when the Maine Coon could be more hungry than other cats though, which leads me nicely on to the below.

-Why would the Maine Coon be Greedier than other cats?
+Why might a Maine Coon seem greedier than other cats?